 Latest News on Nigeria Peace Corps

-In this post, we look at the latest news update of the Peace Corps from rumours of the organization’s involvement in a job scam to the rejection of the Peace Corps bill by President Buhari.
+In this post, we look at the latest news updates on the Peace Corps of Nigeria.

 Peace Corps Boss Accused of Receiving N18.7m ‘Share’ From N54m ‘Job Scam’ (November 8, 2018)